Kilomaroon/touchscreen-macropad/README.md

 ```
 sudo chmod a+rw /dev/ttyACM0
 ```
+I'm sure you can figure out any other issues that you find.

 ## Python
 Install the pyserial library with `pip install pyserial`.

 Section to be updated